tamarin-prover/tamarin-prover/manual/src/003_example.md

     21/Jun/2016:09:16:01 +0200 [Info#yesod-core] Application launched @(yesod_83PxojfItaB8w9Rj9nFdZm:Yesod.Core.Dispatch ./Yesod/Core/Dispatch.hs:157:11)

-If there were any syntax or wellformedness errors you would see them at this point, but there are none in the 'Tutorial'.
+If there were any syntax or wellformedness errors (for example if the same fact is used with different arities an error would be displayed) you would see them at this point, but there are none in the 'Tutorial'.
 See later for details on how to deal with such errors.

 This will start a web-server that loads all security protocol theories in the same directory as Tutorial.spthy.
 Point your browser to